rockdaboot/wget2/README.md

 Wget2 works multi-threaded and uses many features to allow fast operation.

-In many cases Wget2 downloads much faster than Wget1.x due to HTTP zlib compression, parallel connections and use of If-Modified-Since HTTP header.
+In many cases Wget2 downloads much faster than Wget1.x due to HTTP2, HTTP compression, parallel connections and use of If-Modified-Since HTTP header.

 GNU Wget2 is licensed under GPLv3+.